How Do Different Types of Couples Talk About Money?

-Here’s the kicker.
-15 percent of them never speak about finances, before or after marriage, according to a report by TransUnion, 2013.
-But as I continued my research and talked to my friends, I found these surveys didn’t paint a whole picture.
+Here’s the kicker: 15 percent of them never speak about finances, before or after marriage, according to a 2013 report by TransUnion.
+But as I continued my research and talked to my friends, I found these surveys didn’t paint a complete picture.

 Emet and I came to our relationship speaking about our spending and savings habit at the beginning.
 We were pleased to find that we agreed on most things.
 While none of the couples agree 100 percent of the time, we all seem to be on the same page most of the time.

 All of us have some income discrepancies between partners.

 Sarah makes more than Vivian, Emet makes more than I do, and Allison makes more than Colin.
 But surprisingly, it’s not an issue for any of us.